DERS: Difficulties in Emotion Regulation Scale (36-Item, 6 Subscales, Scoring)

 DERS Subscale Reference

-Nonacceptance of emotional responses, secondary negative reactions to distress (shame, anger, guilt about feeling upset)
+| Nonacceptance of emotional responses | Secondary negative reactions to distress (shame, guilt, anger about feeling upset) | 6 |

-Difficulty engaging in goal-directed behavior when distressed, concentration and task completion impairment
+| Difficulty engaging in goal-directed behaviour | Impaired concentration and task completion when distressed | 5 |

-Lack of emotional awareness, tendency to not attend to or acknowledge emotional states (all items reverse-scored)
+| Lack of emotional awareness | Tendency not to attend to or acknowledge emotional states (items reverse-scored) | 6 |

-Limited access to emotion regulation strategies, belief that nothing can be done to manage distress effectively
+| Limited access to emotion regulation strategies | Belief that nothing can be done to manage distress effectively | 8 |

-Documenting DERS scores in clinical notes?
+Documenting DERS scores in clinical notes

 DERS total and subscale scores belong in the Objective section of your clinical note.
 See our SOAP notes guide for templates and examples.